martinkirch/showergel/docs/configuring.rst

 where data should be written,
 how to contact Liquidsoap, etc.
-Showergel's installer creates a minimal configuration, (including comments if you're hurried to tweak it) but you may need more or hesitate: this section will tell you all configuration details and their implications, if any.
+Showergel's installer creates a minimal configuration, including comments if you're hurried to tweak it.
+This section will tell you all configuration details and their implications, if any.

 What's a ``.toml`` configuration file
 -------------------------------------